alex-spataru/frc-robot-programming/GLOSSARY.md

 # Glossary

-## roboRIO

-The on-board computer of the robot.
-It loads your robot code and manages attached controllers and devices.

 ## PDP

 Acronym for "Power Distribution Panel".
 It distributes electrical power to all the controllers and devices that need it.